-The Zone of Indifference option for the Conceptualization of Spatial Relationships parameter combines the Inverse Distance and Fixed Distance Band models.
+The Zone of indifference option for the Conceptualization of Spatial Relationships parameter combines the Fixed distance band and Inverse distance models.
 Features within the distance band or threshold distance are included in analyses for the target feature.
 Once the critical distance is exceeded, the level of influence (the weighting) quickly drops off.
 Suppose you're looking for a job and have the choice between a job 5 miles away and another job 6 miles away.
 You probably won't think much about distance in making a decision about which job to take.
 Now, suppose you have the choice between one job 5 miles away and another 20 miles away.
-In this case, distance becomes more of an impedance and may be factored into your decision making.
+In this case, distance becomes more of an impedance and may be factored into your decision-making.
 Use this method when you want to hold the scale of analysis fixed but don't want to impose sharp boundaries on the neighboring features included in target feature computations.

 Polygon contiguity (first order)